What are the delivery times?

 Please note that it may take longer to process the transfer on the weekend and public holidays.

 What are the minimum and maximum amounts per transfer?

 The minimum amount for transferring to Thailand is 10 GBP while the maximum is 50,000 GBP.

 If you need to send higher amounts to Thailand, we might request additional details from you to process the transfer.
 This is a standard security check, in accordance with the Know Your Customer (KYC) policy, which is used across the EU and UK to ensure the safety of all money transfers.

 Please note some recipient’s banks have a limit set on how much they can receive, so double check with them before sending.

 Do you process transfers to Thailand during the weekends?

 Our local partner banks in Thailand currently do not process transfers on weekends.
 Any transfers created on Saturday, Sunday or a bank holiday will be processed the next working day.

 Can I make a transfer to a company?

-You can send money to a company account in Thailand, both with local direct to bank transfers, or with a SWIFT payment to accounts in either EUR or USD.
+You can send money to a company account in Thailand, both with local direct to bank transfers.

 remember to select the correct type of account when creating your new recipient